- Education News

 - Board Results

-JEE Main Paper Analysis 2025 - The National Testing Agency (NTA) will conduct the JEE Main exam on April 2, 3, 4, 7, 8, and 9, 2025.
-The shift-wise Session 2 paper analysis for the same will be provided in this article.
+JEE Main Paper Analysis 2026: The National Testing Agency (NTA) has successfully concluded the JEE Main 2026 April 4 Session 2 Shift 1 exam.
+JEE Main Exam Analysis 2026 for all shifts has been provided in this article.

-JEE Main Session 2 Paper Analysis 2025 for all shifts will be provided to candidates here.
-Students who are appearing for the examination can check the JEE Main paper analysis for Physics, Chemistry, and Mathematics.
-Based on JEE Main exam analysis, candidates will get to know the difficulty level, paper review, and expected cutoff.
-We will also provide JEE Main answer key 2025 unofficial released by various coaching centers and subject experts.
+JEE Main Session 1 Paper Analysis 2026 for all shifts has been provided for candidates here.
+Students who are appearing for the examination can check the JEE Main Exam Analysis 2026 for Physics, Chemistry, and Mathematics.
+Based on the JEE Main exam analysis, candidates will get to know the difficulty level, paper review, and expected cutoff.
+We will also provide JEE Main answer key 2026, which is unofficially released by various coaching centres and subject experts.

 Read More -